Illustration of a man doing a single-legged bodyweight pistol squat.

 4. One-Legged Hip Thrust: When you can do 20–40 reps, switch to using a single leg at a time, and work your way back up to forty reps.

-Bodyweight Accessory & Isolation Lifts
+Bodyweight Isolation Exercises

 After you’ve done a couple of the main movements, you can move to the smaller movements.
 With the main movements, we recommend training pretty seriously.
 With the accessory and isolation lifts, you can approach it much more casually.
 Pick a few exercises that interest you for the muscle groups you’re most eager to grow and try to improve at them a little bit every workout.